-For the third consecutive year, ARTWORKS invites young artists to apply for the SNF Artist Fellowship Award designed to provide financial support and offer opportunities for career development.
-During the 3rd cycle of the Program, ARTWORKS will support 75 artists working in the following disciplines:
+For the third consecutive year, ARTWORKS invited young artists to apply for the SNF Artist Fellowship Award designed to provide financial support and offer opportunities for career development.
+During the 3rd cycle of the Program, ARTWORKS will support 75 artists born between 1979 and 1994, and working in the following disciplines:

 - Visual arts: Painting, Sculpture, Printmaking, Photography, Installations, Performance, Video art, Multimedia/New media, Digital art

 - Dance: Performance, Choreography

 This year, ARTWORKS will also offer 5 curatorial awards highlighting the significant role and the contribution curators have in the art scene.

 Each Fellow will receive the award of 8,000€ to work over a period of eight months (September 2020 to May 2021).
 The award will be paid in two equal installments at the beginning and the end of the Program.
 During the course of the Program, ARTWORKS will invite art professionals for artists/curators talks, seminars and workshops, and will also organize studio visits and other skill-sharing events for the participating artists.
 The Fellows are expected to engage with the Program and will be required to report twice on the development of their artistic practice throughout the course of the Program.

 Apart from their participation in the Program, nominated fellows will also have the opportunity to apply for residency programs outside Greece such as the International Studio & Curatorial Program (ISCP) in New York and the Delfina Foundation in London.
 Their inclusion in these programs aims to provide them with stimuli and experiences that will help them to further develop their research and expand their network of contacts internationally.

 SOTIRIOS BAHTSETZIS - ART HISTORIAN, CURATOR, ART CRITIC